 But perhaps the greatest skill a threat analyst must master is communication and persuasiveness.
 They need to master the details and communicate them quickly and effectively — both verbally and in writing —to different audiences, including SOC analysts, cyber engineers, and executive management.

 Depending on the nature of the threat, they may have to come armed with a persuasive argument to capture the interest of busy team members who may be focused on current problems.

 Of course, a key way to build credibility and success in any role is to have an understanding of fundamentals.
 Threat analysts need to understand the programming languages and technologies their companies use so they can have a full picture of where the future weaknesses can be.
 A cybersecurity engineering bootcamp and a certification may be great ways for someone without an established industry track record to develop those hard skills.

 The good news is that threat analysts are in demand, and boast average salaries that can make them a very compelling career choice.
-Here are average salaries (June 2021) for threat analysts around the nation:
+Here are the average salaries* for threat analysts around the nation:

 Ready for the next step?

 Now is the perfect time to get into Flatiron’s cybersecurity course, no matter your experience level.

 Whether you’re sure fighting cybercrime is right for you or still exploring which path you will take, schedule a 10-minute chat with Flatiron School admissions to learn more about starting your career in cybersecurity.